Wondering if a certain food is contributing to your migraine attacks? We take a look at the research of dietary migraine triggers below.

 However, the role of tyramine and other biogenic amines in migraines is debated, as studies have provided mixed results (11, 20).

-Aged cheese may also contain histamine, another potential culprit, which is discussed in the next chapter (21).
+Aged cheese may also contain histamine, another potential culprit, which is discussed later in this piece (21).

 In certain people, alcoholic beverages may trigger a migraine within three hours of consumption.